saikumarbommareddy/CloudComputing/README.md

 ## Project Scope:

 This project's machine learning component attempts to solve the problem of telling student essays from essays produced by large language models (LLMs).
 The main objective is to create a model that can reliably determine if an essay falls into the LLM-generated category (1) or the student-written category (0).
-By using machine learning techniques for text classification, this activity is in line with the goals of the AWS Academy Cloud Foundations and Data Engineering teaching programmes.
+By using machine learning techniques for text classification, this activity is in line with the goals of the AWS Academy Cloud Foundations and Data Engineering teaching programs.

 ## Domain: